xieyuheng/inner/NOTE.md

 - functional programming -- no side effects

-- object oriented programming -- no function pointer table? a little farfetched
+- object oriented programming -- no function pointers -- about indirect transfer of control -- a little farfetched
   - use record type to pass group of high order functions as argument, and to return group of high order functions as result.